 This 80’s vampire movie was a part of a strange ritual I had with an uncle every time I visited my family when I was a little.
 Five years old was my age and, this particular ritual of mine consisted of two seats in front of a big tv screen (’80s big) grabbing a liter of milk and watching horror movies in the company of an adult (my teenage uncle).

-It, Child’s play and stuff like that but it was The Lost Boys the movie that I fell for, sort of in a nerdy/cool way.
+Movies like It, Child’s play, Pet Sematary and more like those were my kind of movies but it was The Lost Boys the one that I fell for, sort of in a nerdy/cool way.
 I believe it was the combination of styles and characters what captured my eyes, badass leather wearing jacket Michael or nerdy not so nerdy looking frog brothers; the brotherhood between David and his gang and, the paradise of the life in Santa Carla.

 Another thing I loved and got inside my head deeply was the music.
 Getting introduced to The Doors’ people are strange song as Michael, Sam and their mother arrive at that funky looking town combined with that same location at night with Gerard McMann’s Cry Little Sister turning the funky looking town around and giving it a somewhat of punk, gothic and sexy nightlife feeling.